neulwing/Kozakura35/README.md

 ## TODO
 - Make the case thinner.
 - Reduce thickness of plate to 3mm to save on filament.
-- Add support for larger batteries.
 - Make the window cut-out at the bottom of the case look cute.
 (Thinking of chibi-angel wings)

+## Stretch Goals
+- Draw a Waifu for the keebweebz.
 - Create a variant with support for 1100mah battery and a panel mounted ON/OFF switch for ZMK and Nice! nano.
+- Create variant row 4 layouts.
+- Make a build video showing the full process and sound-test.
+Upload to Youtube.
-- Draw a Waifu for the keebweebz.
+- Buy a **reliable** 3D printer.